 Monitoring of the exchanges of momentum, energy, and mass at the urban-atmosphere interface has received considerable attention in recent decades.
 The eddy covariance method is one of the most widely used techniques for the direct measurement of surface fluxes.
 In the last 30 years, the eddy covariance method has developed rapidly, with approximately 50 applications to the study of urban surfaces worldwide (Grimmond and Christen, 2012).
-Previous studies have suggested the following commonalities of urban surface energy balance (SEB) and CO2 emission rates (FC): 1) the sensible heat flux (QH) is dominant over the latent heat flux (QE), 2) the heat storage term (dQS) is important in determining SEB, and 3) the urban surface is a net CO2 source and FC is controlled by traffic counts and vegetation areal fractions.
+Previous studies have suggested the following commonalities of urban surface energy balance (SEB) and CO2 emission rates (FC): 1) the sensible heat flux (QH) is dominant over the latent heat flux (QE), 2) the heat storage term (dQS) is important in determining SEB, and 3) the urban surface is a net CO2 source, and FC is controlled by traffic counts and vegetation areal fractions.

 Most urban flux towers are concentrated in developed countries in Europe and North America.
 Therefore, previous investigations have not assessed urban surface fluxes extensively regarding their component, magnitude, and temporal variation for developing countries in Asia and Africa.
 Although more than half of the world’s urbanites live in Asian countries, only a few studies have investigated short-term urban SEB and FC in Asian cities, e.g. Tokyo, Japan (Moriwaki and Kanda, 2004); Beijing, China (Liu et al., 2012; Miao et al., 2012; Song and Wang, 2012); Singapore (Velasco et al., 2013; Roth et al., 2017); Shanghai, China (Ao et al., 2016); Osaka, Japan (Ueyama and Ando, 2016; Ando and Ueyama, 2017); and Seoul, Korea (Hong and Hong, 2016).
-The lack of directly observed data from developing countries hinders our understanding of the interactions of urban structures and functions with the environment.
+The lack of directly observed data from developing countries especially in the Asian monsoon region hinders our understanding of the interactions between urban structures and their functions with the environment.

 It is rare to study the effects of rapid urban development on the urban microclimate in Asian cities influenced by the Asian monsoon.
 Hong and Hong (2016) reported on the effects of residential regeneration on the surface heat environment using long-term direct measurements of QH and radiative fluxes.
-Following the redevelopment to a compact high-rise residential building, the urban heat island intensified by approximately ~0.6 oC and the fractions of QH, anthropogenic heat emission (QF), and dQS increased (Hong and Hong, 2016).
-However, without QE, the SEB was inevitably uncertain and FC over urban areas was left for future study.
+Following the urban redevelopment into a compact, high-rise residential building, the urban heat island intensified by approximately ~0.6 oC, and the fractions of QH, anthropogenic heat emission (QF), and dQS increased (Hong and Hong, 2016).
+However, without QE, the SEB was inevitably uncertain, and the FC over urban areas was left for future study.
 In addition, most Asian cities are influenced by the East Asian monsoon system.
-The Asian monsoon is characterized by heavy precipitation events and tropical cyclones (i.e., typhoons) during the monsoon period, which affects natural ecosystems and their water cycles (e.g., Kwon et al., 2010; Hong and Kim, 2011; Hong et al., 2014).
-Some studies reported that in Asian cities, QE was important in the SEB during the summer monsoon season (Moriwaki and Kanda, 2004; Liu et al., 2012; Miao et al., 2012; Ando and Ueyama, 2017).
+The Asian monsoon is characterized by heavy precipitation events and tropical cyclones (i.e. typhoons) during the monsoon period, which affects natural ecosystems and their water cycles (e.g. Kwon et al., 2010; Hong and Kim, 2011; Hong et al., 2014).
+Some studies reported that, in Asian cities, QE was important in the SEB during the summer monsoon season (Moriwaki and Kanda, 2004; Liu et al., 2012; Miao et al., 2012; Ando and Ueyama, 2017).
 In previous urban flux measurement efforts, the role of the Asian monsoon in urban microclimates and FC was not investigated extensively.
 The monsoon period coincides with the main summer growing season for vegetation.
 Previous studies have suggested the importance of urban vegetation as a regulator for energy and water cycles over urban ecosystems; however, little attention has been paid to the role of urban vegetation on FC in this unique region.